ThomasFayESS/thomasfay-demo/README.md

 2) cd to iocBoot/iocDemo then execute st.cmd startup script.
 Basic Functionality included.
 Simple database with input record linked to a feedback record.
-OPI to write to input and display feedback.
+OPI to write to input and display feedback contained in opi/demoDisplay.opi